 Place your decorations in separate bowls and line up your cooled Easter bunny nests.

-If you are using the lemon glaze recipe, stir ocasionally to keep it smooth.
+If you are using the lemon glaze recipe, stir occasionally to keep it smooth.
 Likewise, the chocolate glaze may have to be rewarmed to keep it easily spreadable.

 Spread glaze/frosting on one nest at a time, immediately sprinkle with flaked coconut.
 Doing one nest at a time, after the glaze is applied, helps the flakes stick better.

-You could color the coconut flakes green with a natural food coloring, if desired.
+You could color the coconut flakes green with natural food coloring if desired.

-Once all of the nests are glazed/frosted and have their coconut flake “bedding” place a few “eggs” in each.
+Once all of the nests are glazed/frosted and have their coconut flake bedding place a few jelly bean eggs in each.